USFWS/secas/_posts/2024-04-29-Southeast-Summit-Building-the Southeast-Landscape-of-the-Future-Together.md

 The Southeast Landscape of the Future Summit (Summit) was held in New Orleans, Louisiana on February 27-29, 2024, under the theme of “Building the Southeast Landscape of the Future.”
 The Summit was an opportunity for state, federal, Tribal, and other leaders in natural resource conservation to come together to define a shared vision for the Southeast landscape of the future.
 The Summit was designed to deepen relationships with new and existing peer leadership communities, gain perspectives on critical conservation issues facing the Southeast, and discover where participant priorities intersect across boundaries.<!--more-->

 The Summit was an attempt to go beyond the usual conversations that end with various partners calling for landscape-scale, collaborative conservation and thinking.
 We have had countless meetings over the past decade that end with a call to work together across jurisdictions, at ecologically relevant scales, and in a way that leverages individual organizations’ capacity towards a model of collective action.
 This meeting, organized by the U.S. Forest Service, SECAS, and U.S Geological Survey Southeast Climate Adaptation Science Center, was intended to take the next steps.
 We considered questions like:
-- What kind of commitment and accountability do we need to achieve a sustainable Southeastern Landscape?
+- What kind of commitment and accountability do we need to achieve a sustainable Southeastern landscape?
 - Will we recognize the Southeast in 100 years?
 - Is a backbone organization necessary for success?
 - Who is missing from the conversation?